 Not sure how to get started with Loyalty Points?
 Here is a step-by-step guide to help you on your way:

-Loyalty Points' easy to follow setup wizard helps guide you the process of configuring the basics of your loyalty program.
+Loyalty Points' easy-to-follow setup wizard helps guide you through the process of configuring the basics of your loyalty program.
 You can specify the name of your program, what your reward "points" are called, and set up some introductory earning rules.

-Visit Set up a Loyalty Program for a detailed guide on how to follow this process.
+Visit Set up a Loyalty Program for a detailed guide on how configure your loyalty program.